 If yours is a new website, you’ll need a domain name.
 The name you pick can be the name of your company, product or service.
 It should be easy to remember and easy to spell.

-You can purchase and register your name through domain providers, such as GoDaddy, Squarespace or Shopify.
 Just be sure the provider you choose is accredited by Internet Corporation for Assigned Names and Numbers (ICANN).

 Designing Your Website’s Front Door